pratik-iiitkalyani/RestAPI-that-can-perform-CRUD-operations-on-Users-and-their-Blog/README.md

 ❏ Use persistent model on database of your choice
 ❏ Only the creator of the blog should be able to modify it.
 ❏ Read access should be available to everyone.
 ❏ Anymore ACLs you might think should be present in it.
-❏ you can alsp improvise.